 Jeantel was unapologetic about her use of “retarded” as a putdown, her preposterous homophobic accusations that George Zimmerman could have been some sort of crazed gay rapist, and her casual use of slurs like “bitch,” “nigga,” and “crazy ass cracker.”

 A KKK member to boot.

 True, Jeantel is impoverished and no doubt “underserved” by a host of government agencies entrusted with providing support to the less well off.
 Yet by both past American and present global standards, she is not victimized in the sense of suffering hunger, unaddressed health problems, or lack of access to technology.

 She’s no more ‘poor’ than she is ‘deadbeat.’
 Rachel has had it far easier than any National Review writer, that’s for sure.
-How she conspicuously looms like an éminence grise over Victor D. Hanson’s world is a mystery.
+How she manages to conspicuously loom like an éminence grise over Victor D. Hanson’s world is a mystery.